M1LNES/Embedding-Library/docs/docs/04-Embedding Studio/generation.md

 ## Generating .env values

-If you have both tokens were created successfuly, you can copy these two tokens in .env format.
+If both tokens were created successfuly, you can copy these two tokens in .env format.
 Just press button in footer and copy these variables into clipboard.